-Taylor Swift, Shakira shine at MTV Video Music Awards
+Taylor Swift, Shakira Shine At Mtv Video Music Awards

 "This is so surreal," said the 53-year-old from Harlem.
 "I started out as a paper boy."

-And it was Shakira who scored the night's most prestigious award for lifetime achievement, the Video Vanguard award that celebrates music video innovations.
+And it was Shakira who scored the night's most prestigihonor for lifetime achievement, the Video Vanguard award that celebrates music video innovations.

-The Colombian performer, 46, stole the show as she performed her signature hip pops and sang a bilingual medley including "She Wolf," "Te Felicito," "Objection (Tango)," "Whenever, Wherever" and "Hips Don't Lie."
+The Colombian performer, 46, stole the show as she performed her signature hip swings and pops, singing a bilingual medley including "She Wolf," "Te Felicito," "Objection (Tango)," "Whenever, Wherever" and "Hips Don't Lie."

-Wearing a glittering, nude ensemble, the artist finished her set by crowd-surfing to a platform that then elevated her high above a screaming crowd of fans and peers.
+Wearing a glittering ensemble, the artist finished her set by crowd-surfing to a platform that then elevated her high above a screaming crowd of fans and peers.

 "Thank you MTV.
 Thank you for being such a big part of my career since I was only 18 years old," she said.